 I am an experienced person-centred counsellor and supervisor working in South Liverpool, qualified since 1998, working with individuals and couples.
-My down-to-earth yet professional approach can enable people to feel able to begin exploring their difficulties and move to a place of greater clarity.
+My down-to-earth yet professional approach helps people to feel able to begin exploring their difficulties and move to a place of greater clarity.

 The person-centre approach to counselling is powerful because it gives us the opportunity to be heard and to explore our difficulties in a safe and non-judgemental space, creating the conditions for us to contact our inner resources and come to a greater understanding of our situation.
 This can enable us to grow towards a more satisfying way of living and being.